 - Medical Simulation Training Center to keep our clinicians' skills up to date.

 A key part of the Next Era of Excellence is ensuring Family Medicine physicians will be here for patients in the future.
 Pullman Regional Hospital is committed to developing a Rural Training Track Residency Program focused on building a pipeline of Family Medicine physicians to serve the area.
-By working with potential partners like Washington State University, Spokane Teaching Health Center, and Providence Health & Services in Spokane, we can ensure that generations of Palouse area residents will have access to primary care physicians.
+By working with potential partners like Washington State University, we can ensure that generations of Palouse area residents will have access to primary care physicians.

 Physician residents are more likely to practice as a physician where they performed their residency so it is an important strategic effort in recruiting primary care providers for the future.
 A residency is additional training that follows graduation from medical school.
 Pullman Regional Hospital’s Rural Training Track residency in Family Medicine would be three years long, with the first year likely to be in Spokane and second and third years in Pullman.

 Partnerships are an integral part of our strategy as move to the Next Era of Excellence.
 This includes our partnership with Washington State University.
 Partners in Excellence is an enhanced partnership that brings together the resources of the hospital and a leading research university with a medical school to improve community health, train future healthcare providers, and utilize innovative solutions to prepare our community for a healthier future.

 Learn more about our partnership goals by visiting Partners in Excellence.

 Components of the Next Era of Excellence include:

 - Constructing a new 45,000 square foot health pavilion